sandbochs/ng-directive-componentization-composition/post.md

           targetMethod: '@',
           displayProperty: '@'
         },
-        template: '<div>{{item[displayProperty]}}</div>',
+        template: '<div>{{ item[displayProperty] }}</div>',
         link: function (scope) {
           var service = $injector.get(scope.targetService);
           scope.item = service[scope.targetMethod]();
         }
       }
     });

 We use the `$injector` to pull in a service, use isolate scope to name its methods and the displayproperty, and, voila, flexible data sources.

 Running sample: http://plnkr.co/edit/trTPqfoMOfsDXYSsiOCR

 ##4.2 Eventing
 Another common strategy for composition across directive scopes is to use Angulars eventing framework to communicate.
 There are three methods useful for this, and they are:
 `scope.$emit`, which sends a message from your current scope upwards inclusive, `scope.$broadcast`, which sends a message from your current scope downwards inclusive, and `scope.$on`, which listens for a message in a particualr scope.